 Direct numerical simulations of two turbulent boundary layers have been performed.
 The flows are subject to slightly different adverse pressure gradients, resulting in two very different flows.
-One is attached everywhere while the other is separated.
-Comparison with the earlier simulations shows that the present simulation is well-resolved and has a stronger and larger recirculation region.
+One is everywhere attached while the other is separated.
+The case with separation still forms a boundary layer with a clearly defined freestream edge, distinguishing it from earlier attempts to simulate a separation bubble.